 The Constitution distinguishes between the states and the District of Columbia, and it authorized only the states to vote for the President, the Senate, and the House of Representatives.
 Therefore, the residents of the District of Columbia were not allowed to vote for the President or the Congress.

-In 1961, the following constitutional amendment was thus necessary to enable the residents of the District of Columbia to vote for the President – but not for Senators or Representatives.
+In 1961, the 23rd Amendment to the US Constitution enabled the residents of the District of Columbia to vote for the President – but still not for Senators or Representatives.

 The District constituting the seat of Government of the United States shall appoint in such manner as Congress may direct: